Azure/azure-quickstart-templates/101-integrationpatterns-messagerouter-logicapp/README.md

 ## Solution overview and deployed resources

-This template deploys a solution which shows how we can set up the <a href="http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRouter.html" target="_blank>"Message Router pattern</a> using a Logic App.
+This template deploys a solution which shows how we can set up the <a href="http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRouter.html" target="_blank">Message Router pattern</a> using a Logic App.
 The Logic App receives a message through a web endpoint, and sends the message to a GitHub Gists endpoint with a filename based on the contents of the message.
 In the response the URL of the Gist file is returned.

 The following resources are deployed as part of the solution.